SurajSatheesan/SurajSatheesan.github.io/_posts/2018-12-02-financial-article.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/finance/car3.png" alt="linearly separable data">

 ### Model Building
-After testing different types of classifier models and checking for accuracy, the best performing model Logistic Regression.
-The accuracy was compared to the *baseline*.
+After testing different types of classifier models and checking for accuracy, the best performing model was Logistic Regression.
+The accuracy was compared to the *baseline score*.

-Baseline score for example, if you had a set of true and false questions, 60% of correct answers were true and you answered all true you'll get 60% right.
+Baseline score: For example, if you had a set of true and false questions, 60% of correct answers were true and you answered all true you'll get 60% right.
 Basically you didn't do any work you just chose the majority answer therefore you performed at baseline level.

 So in my case if you look at the chart below,
 <img src="{{ site.url }}{{ site.baseurl }}/images/finance/article-distribution.png" alt="linearly separable data">